 Weights and measures legislation is enforced by Local Weights and Measures Authorities (LWMAs).
 Details of your LWMA can be found by entering your post code at the following link on the Chartered Trading Standards Institute website.

 Local authorities’ trading standards departments deliver the local enforcement of most of the UK’s weights and measures legislation.
 To promote consistency and best practice, the Office for Product Safety and Standards (OPS&S) works closely with the national co-ordinating body, local government and the professional institute for inspectors of weights and measures - CTSI - as well as with regional groups of local authorities and individual inspectors.

 For consumer/general public enquiries contact the Citizens Advice Consumer Helpline on 03454 04 05 06 or visit its website.

 In the case of weights and measures, consumers have no way of verifying the quantity of product they have purchased, such as the weight of some purchased vegetables or the volume of fuel put into a motor vehicle.
 The current legal protections ensure that the goods offered for sale by quantity can be trusted because the amount has been determined by a legally controlled (prescribed) measuring instrument, independently monitored according to risk by local enforcement authorities.
 By regulating measuring instruments used for trade, both consumers and business can be confident the quantity declared is accurate.
-RD has produced guidance on regulation for the types of equipment regulated under the Weights and Measures Act for both manufacturers and inspectors of weights and measures equipment.
+OPS&S has produced guidance on regulation for the types of equipment regulated under the Weights and Measures Act for both manufacturers and inspectors of weights and measures equipment.

 Under the Weights and Measures act 1985 LWMAs have statutory obligations: